GitHub-Insight-ANZ-Lab/aiapp1day/docs/03-Additional-Resources/100-Summary.md

 - [Azure OpenAI Service pricing](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service/#pricing)
 - [Azure AI Hub](https://github.com/Azure-Samples/azure-ai), a curated collection with examples and applications of Azure OpenAI Serviice
 - The [Transparency Note for Azure OpenAI Service](https://learn.microsoft.com/en-us/legal/cognitive-services/openai/transparency-note) provides details on the capabilities, use cases and limitations of Azure OpenAI models.

-## Next Steps

-That's it for this workshop!
-In the next session, we'll dive deeper into tbuilding a chatbot using your own data with Azure OpenAI Service.